secoda/gitbook/integrations/data-warehouses/snowflake-integration/README.md

 ---
-description: An overview for the Snowflake integration with Secoda
+description: An overview of the Snowflake integration with Secoda
 ---

 # Snowflake